mercedes-benz/garm-operator/docs/adrs/github_default_endpoint.md

 ## Decision Outcome

 The validation rules in the `CRD` blocks the creation of a `GitHubEndpoint` object with the name `github.com`.

+> ![IMPORTANT]
+> With [PR #412](https://github.com/cloudbase/garm/pull/412) `garm` allowed the mutation of the default GitHub API endpoint.
+This means that the `GitHubEndpoint` object with the name `github.com` can be created and updated.
+> Therefore the restriction in the `CRD` is removed and the `GitHubEndpoint` object with the name `github.com` can be created and updated.